fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 npm remove cors
 ```

 We have now successfully deployed the entire application to the internet.
-A negative aspect of our approach is how complicated it is to deploy the frontend.
-Deploying a new version requires generating a new production build of the frontend and copying it to the backend repository.
-This makes creating an automated [deployment pipeline](https://martinfowler.com/bliki/DeploymentPipeline.html) more difficult.
-Deployment pipeline means an automated and controlled way to move the code from the computer of the developer through different tests and quality checks to the production environment.
-Building a deployment pipeline is the topic of [part 11](/en/part11) of this course.
-There are multiple ways to achieve this, for example, placing both backend and frontend code in the same repository but we will not go into those now.
+There are many other ways to implement deployments.
+For example, deploying the frontend code as its own application may be sensible in some situations, as it can facilitate the implementation of an automated [deployment pipeline](https://martinfowler.com/bliki/DeploymentPipeline.html).
+A deployment pipeline refers to an automated and controlled way to move code from the developer's machine through various tests and quality control stages to the production environment.
+This topic is covered in [part 11](/en/part11) of the course.

-In some situations, it may be sensible to deploy the frontend code as its own application.

 The current backend code can be found on [Github](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-3), in the branch <i>part3-3</i>.
 The changes in frontend code are in <i>part3-1</i> branch of the [frontend repository](https://github.com/fullstack-hy2020/part2-notes-frontend/tree/part3-1).